Register for Classes

 If you are a new student and you want to register for courses, you will first need to activate your Johns Hopkins Enterprise Directory (JHED) ID and your university student email account.
 To do this, follow the JHU tutorial for activating your JHED login.

-PROOF OF IMMUNIZATION – AAP students under the age of 26 (unless you meet the waiver criteria) are required to show proof of immunization before they can register for any courses in their first semester (please refer to page 12 of the AAP Academic Catalog for further explanation).
+Proof of Immunization – AAP students under the age of 26 (unless you meet the waiver criteria) are required to show proof of immunization before they can register for any courses in their first semester (please refer to the AAP Academic Catalog’s Proof of Immunization Prior to First Registration page for further explanation).
 If you need an immunization form to present to your healthcare provider for completion, please download the form here.

 Immunization Waiver Form (for students under the age of 26 who are in a fully online program and who do not live in the region surrounding Washington, D.C.)